NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 extent`` should be ignored.
 GDAL will correctly pad the scaled mask with no-data values if it has to grow it to match the PAN image.

-To verify that the PAN image and obtaned scaled PAN mask agree, render them on top of each other in ``stereo_gui``, by choosing from the top menu the option ``View->Single window``.
+To verify that the PAN image and obtained scaled PAN mask agree, render them on top of each other in ``stereo_gui``, by choosing from the top menu the option ``View->Single window``.